WeiliangXing/ng2-miniProjects/README.md

 4. node . : start backend server
 5. add new in post of bookmark in browser
 6. Now all data in localhost:3000/api/bookmarks

+## project 3: project3
+Real time twitter search in ng2 with Pusher